 The learning goals, assessments, and assignments of the course have been created to best support a thoughtful partnership between the community and school members in Nieu-Bethesda, South Africa and our TCNJ students.
 During the day, participants will work with staff and students at the school; then after hours, they will engage with families and community members to better understand the influence of shared investment in education.

-The purpose of this course is for TCNJ students to learn the importance of being part of a variety of communities of learning, including at school, at home, among teachers, and on a global scale.
-Participants will learn how to engage with community members as partners and develop strategies for helping communities have a positive effect on students’ academic and personal development.
+The purpose of this course is for TCNJ students to learn the importance of being part of a variety of communities of learning.
+These communities may include school communities (peer/peer & student/teacher support; school/school transition), home communities, teacher communities for collegial growth, and global communities of learning for students and teachers.
+TCNJ students will learn how to engage with community members as partners, strategies for becoming integrated within the community, and strategies for helping communities have a positive effect on students’ academic and personal development; these strategies can also be applied to the experiences of the TCNJ students within their own learning communities.

 The course will be based in the small village of Nieu-Bethesda, South Africa where students will be working with staff and students at Lettie De Klerk Primary School.
-Students will be living in this community and working with the school to develop a peer mentoring program and facilitate collaboration between the school and community to highlight the importance of community investment in education.
+Students will be living in this community for a week and a half where they work with the school to develop a peer to peer mentoring program as well as work in collaboration with the school and community to highlight the importance of community investment in education.

-Course: Official course code TBA.
+Course: EFN 348/ EDFN 548.
 Both undergraduate and graduate sections available.

 Program Directors: Dr. Jonathan Davis, Assistant Professor of Secondary Education, and Dr. Maureen Connolly, Professor of Education